 Each coaching session occurs as a one-to-one consultation.
 These can take place on-line via video web conferencing (such as Skype) or at a suitable venue agreed by both parties.

-Exact timing for each session can change depending on progress, the maximum time for a session is two hours.
+Exact timing for each session can change depending on progress,as a guide, the maximum time for a session is four hours, and the least is likely to be two hours.
 One common characteristic of achieving creative flow is the sense that “time flies”.

 My style of coaching is highly interactive and bespoke.
 Specifically, this is a combination of design consultancy and research-informed creative thinking practices supported by established Neuro-Linguistic Programming (NLP) techniques and strategies.